 c.
-Internship Program- Mr. Jose Obregon,

-Director of Operations and Student Services
+Internship Program- Mr. Jose Obregon, Director of Operations and Student Services a.
+Enrollment Numbers to Date

 Mr. Obregon reported that attendance has dropped in the past two weeks in both schools.
 However, there is a lot of positive energy in Queens and in Brooklyn.
 Students have asked when worksites will be made available again and seem anxious to go to a job site.
 Otherwise, there is nothing negative to report.